istio/istio/ON-CALL.md

 * Help with creating the release when needed.
 * Check the schedule sheet to make sure the next on call is defined.
 * On Friday, notify the next on-call.
-* On Tuesday morning, handoff to next oncall and send a summary to istio-oncall and istio-dev.
-Include the stats below, that can be obtained by querying [github with dates ranges:](https://help.github.com/articles/searching-issues-and-pull-requests/)
+* On Tuesday, at the end of the on-call, handoff to next on-call and send a summary to istio-oncall and istio-dev.
+Include the stats below, that can be obtained by querying [GitHub with dates ranges:](https://help.github.com/articles/searching-issues-and-pull-requests/)

 ```bash
 #Issues affecting automated tests: